astro-pi/apollo-soyuz/README.md

 sudo ./soyuz.py
 ```

+Pi 1 users will have to wait 3 to 4 minutes for this to load.
+For Pi 2 users it's about 30 seconds.
 Pick up the Astro Pi and start moving it around when you see the spacecraft appear on screen.

 ## Keys